hamaluik/blog.hamaluik.ca/posts/2016-10-12-getting-started-with-haxe-macros.md

 2. A [**build macro**](#buildmacros) for providing easy auto-completion of asset filenames (a la [HaxeFlixel](http://haxeflixel.com/)'s `AssetPaths`)
 3. An [**expression macro**](#exprmacros) for grabbing the build date as a `Date` object.

-Before I dive into the macros, it may help to define exactly what Haxe macros are&mdash;basically, Haxe macros are just Haxe code that gets run at compile time, rather than run time.
+Before I dive into the macros, it may help to define exactly what Haxe macros are—basically, Haxe macros are just Haxe code that gets run at compile time, rather than run time.
 Because the code is executed during your project's compilation phase, macros thus have the ability to transform the code that is getting compiled (generally by modifying the abstract syntax tree).
 Macros allow you to create, programmatically, anything that you could create manually in normal Haxe source code files.
 For example, if you are really ambitious, you could create macros to create entire classes based off of a `.json` (or whatever other format floats your boat) description file.
 Or, you can automatically inject function calls into your code to create a [rudimentary profiler](https://blog.hamaluik.ca/posts/creating-a-code-profiler-in-haxe-using-macros/), or even implement [aspect-oriented programming](https://en.wikipedia.org/wiki/Aspect-oriented_programming).
 Or you can just use them to translate some definition variables into a string that gets used without runtime overhead.
 Haxe macros are similar-_ish_ to [C/C++ Macros](https://msdn.microsoft.com/en-us/library/503x3e3s.aspx), just _orders of magnitude_ more powerful.

 ## <a name="initmacros"></a>Initialization Macros